isomerpages/govtech-stp/_rgl-indonesia/00c-rgl-faq.md

 #### 14. Can the sponsoring company / agency or traveller check the status of the SafeTravel Pass application?

 For applications for entry into Singapore from 9 Nov 2020, the sponsoring company/agency or traveller may make enquires about the status of their application(s) at <https://eservices.ica.gov.sg/STO>.

-For applications for entry into Singapore from 2 to 8 Nov 2020.
-Please email <COVID_SafeTravelEnquiries@mti.gov.sg>.

 Please prepare the traveller’s identification details and intended date of entry into Singapore as declared in the STP application.